Application for Organizational Permit

 - The Designation of Registered Agent form.

-- The names, addresses and all occupations of all incorporators and proposed directors and officers for the preceding 10 years--Form A. NAIC biographicals are acceptable.
+- The names, and for the preceding 10 years, all addresses and all occupations of all incorporators and proposed directors and officers.
+Submit completed Biographical Form A for each incorporator, proposed director, and officer.

-- For all corporate incorporators, their articles and bylaws, a list of the names, addresses and occupations of all directors and principal officers and, for the 3 most recent years, their annual financial statements and reports.
+- For all corporate incorporators, their articles and bylaws, a list of the names, addresses, and occupations of all directors and principal officers and, for the 3 most recent years, their annual financial statements and reports.
+Submit completed Biographical Form A for each director and principal officer of all corporate incorporators.

 - The proposed articles which shall be signed and acknowledged by or on behalf of each incorporator, and the proposed bylaws.